daisygunn/around-the-world/README.md

 This website has been produced to provide a platform for an Educational geography game for children aged 8-12, it offers questions in a quiz format to test their knowledge on capital cities, borders, oceans & continents.

+In addition to the home page this website also features:
+- The 'Play Game' page
+- A 'Rules' page
+- A 'Fun Facts' page

-In addition to the home page this website also features the 'Play Game' page and a 'Rules' page.
-The player has the option of selecting a quiz on a specific continent - if they feel they need to test themselves in a more specific way; otherwise they can select the Whole World option which will give them questions to test their overall knowledge.
+The player has the option of selecting a quiz on a single continent - if they feel they need to test themselves in a more specific way; otherwise they can select the 'Whole World' option which will give them questions to test their overall knowledge.

 The business goals of the website are:
 1. To provide an educational learning platform for children.